davidedc/Fizzygum/docs/overview/headerDoc.md

 In its current state morphic.js doesn't support Transforms (you cannot rotate Morphs), but with PenMorph there already is a simple LOGO-like turtle that you can use to draw onto any Morph it is attached to.
 I'm planning to add special Morphs that support these operations later on, but not for every Morph in the system.
 Therefore these additions ("sprites" etc.) are likely to be part of other libraries ("microworld.js") in separate files.

-The purpose of morphic.js is to provide a malleable framework that will let me experiment with lively GUIs for my hobby horse, which is drag-and-drop, blocks based programming languages.
-Those things (BYOB4 - http://byob.berkeley.edu) will be written using morphic.js as a library.